Category: EasternLoop2016

 There are 24 stained glass windows in the Senate and House Chambers.
 Each window represents a theme and are framed in 24-karat gold leaf embellishments.

 The six crystal chandeliers in the House Chamber require over 1,000 light bulbs and weigh from two to over four tons each.
 When our tour guide learned that this was our seventeenth Capitol Building, she kept asking us what we thought.
 I got the impression she was a little competitive.
 We were asked by more than one person at the Capitol Building what our favorite one is so far only to be told that the Pennsylvania State Capitol Building is rated number two in the country.
 I can safely say Pennsylvanians are very proud of their Capitol Building!
-And it is gorgeous!
+And they have a right to be…it is absolutely gorgeous!

 While we were in the Harrisburg area, we took the opportunity to visit Hershey.